radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 **Attributes**

 When editing a join profile, expand the Attributes section to locate the list the attributes to manage the attributes returned from the secondary object.
-Click **MANAGE ATTRIBUTES** to add or remove attributes to return and/or reamp the attribute name.
+Click **MANAGE ATTRIBUTES** to add or remove attributes to return and/or remap the attribute name.

 **Computed Attributes for Joins**